improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 @p950, @p951, @p952, @p953, @p954, @p955, @p956) and this_.Id in (SELECT this_0_.Id as y0_ FROM dbo.NodeVersion this_0_ WHERE this_0_.NodeId = @p957)
 ```

-It’s clearly obvious we’re dealing with a serious N+1 problem, made worse by a lack of set based operations as evidenced by the above query.
-At the same time this query is a ticking time bomb – as soon as it hits the 2100 parameter limit, problems will arise unless they’re handled.
+It's clearly obvious we're dealing with a serious N+1 problem, made worse by a lack of set based operations as evidenced by the above query.
+At the same time this query is a ticking time bomb – as soon as it hits the 2100 parameter limit, problems will arise unless they're handled.
 The culprit seems to be the fact that the database is queried through a LINQ provider on top of Umbracos own Hive layer, on top of NHibernate.
-The core team themselves have voiced that NHibernate might be exacerbating the problem as they haven’t tamed the beast completely.
+The core team themselves have voiced that NHibernate might be exacerbating the problem as they haven't tamed the beast completely.
 I [voiced my own concerns and suggestions](http://our.umbraco.org/forum/core/umbraco-5-general-discussion/28565-Umbraco-5-Performance-issues?p=14) on the architecture in the main performance thread.
 Currently the core team seems to be working on a band aid solution; adding a Lucene based cache to the site to improve performance.
 In my opinion the only way to really solve the issue is to fix the underlying problem – the N+1 one.

 Back in January the Umbraco team posted the following: [Umbraco 5: On performance and the perils of premature optimization](http://umbraco.com/follow-us/blog-archive/2012/1/4/umbraco-5-on-performance-and-the-perils-of-premature-optimisation.aspx).
-While I completely agree with the sentiment, avoiding N+1 issues is not premature optimization, that’s a requirement before releasing an RTM product.
+While I completely agree with the sentiment, avoiding N+1 issues is not premature optimization, that's a requirement before releasing an RTM product.

 The Umbraco team does deserve big kudos on owning up to the problem.
-They’re painfully aware of the issues people are dealing with, being unable to deploy due to crippling performance.
-I’m sure they’ll be improving on performance, I just hope it happens sooner than later.
+They're painfully aware of the issues people are dealing with, being unable to deploy due to crippling performance.
+I'm sure they'll be improving on performance, I just hope it happens sooner than later.
 I did talk to Niels Hartvig and offered my help (regarding the database layer), should they want it.
-I’ve also had Alex Norcliffe look at my logs over email – a big thanks goes to the team, helping out even though they’re in a pinch themselves.
+I've also had Alex Norcliffe look at my logs over email – a big thanks goes to the team, helping out even though they're in a pinch themselves.

 ## Band aid solutions while waiting for 5.2

 As I had to get the website up and running for a trade show, I had no choice but to spin up a High-CPU Extra Large Instance on Amazon EC2.
-While this costs a minor fortune (compared to what hosting the site should’ve required), it gave me a temporary solution for the trade show.
+While this costs a minor fortune (compared to what hosting the site should've required), it gave me a temporary solution for the trade show.
 Startup times were still terrible but at least requesting pages went reasonably fast, even though some pages did hang for 5+ seconds, depending on the content shown.

 Once the trade show was over, I downgraded the EC2 instance to an m1.large instance.
-It’s still expensive, but it’s a tad cheaper for development.
-However, there’s a bigger problem looming on the horizon – the site has to go live in a week or two.
+It's still expensive, but it's a tad cheaper for development.
+However, there's a bigger problem looming on the horizon – the site has to go live in a week or two.

 The Umbraco team have said they expect a 5.2 performance release sometime during June, and 5.x being on par with 4.7 by the end of 2012.
-Unfortunately I don’t have the luxury of waiting for that.
+Unfortunately I don't have the luxury of waiting for that.

-What I’ve now done, to prepare for the launch, was to increase the output cache timeout to 24 hours by modifying web.config like so:
+What I've now done, to prepare for the launch, was to increase the output cache timeout to 24 hours by modifying web.config like so:

 ```xml
 <caching>